korkin25/cv/CV_Devops_Ekuzakov.md

  - Implemented Google Authenticator for generating and storing 2FA keys in Vault and established SSH 2FA authentication for managed users.
  - Managed user authorized_keys for secure access control.

- ----
 ### *Head of DevOps at* Latoken - crypto-currency exchange (Sep 2022 - Oct 2022)
- ----

 #### Senior Responsibilities
 - DevOps Infrastructure Audits: conducted comprehensive audits of the DevOps infrastructure to assess and improve systems.
 - Developed and strategized the company's roadmap for DevOps  and infrastructure initiatives.
 - Team Collaboration: close work with DevOps-team members and developers to ensure cohesive project execution.

 #### DevOps Tasks
 - High-Load Logging Cluster Deployment:
   - Deployed a high-load logging cluster for production Kubernetes clusters, processing approximately 300k messages per second.
   - Utilized OpenSearch on 5 hardware servers, complemented by 2 Logstash and 2 Haproxy VMs.

- - OpenSearch Implementation:
   - Implemented rebalancing rules, aligning every Kubernetes namespace with a corresponding index.
   - OpenSearch Community Repository (Ansible Playbook) Modifications ([OpenSearch Ansible Playbook](https://github.com/korkin25/opensearch-ansible-playbook)):
       - Introduced a Vagrantfile for in-depth stack testing.
       - Reduced the need for root-level operations.
       - Added "host_download" feature to facilitate artifact download on the Ansible controller, aiding in remote operations in closed segments or slow internet contexts.
       - Configured optional support for Uncomplicated Firewall (UFW).
       - Enabled optional integration with Logstash.
       - Enhanced the playbook with various usability features.
       - Provided Fluent Bit configuration examples for better implementation.

- ----
 ### Senior DevOps at "Satel Pro" (https://satel.org) - software development company for government projects.
 (Oct 2019 Aug 2022)
- ----

 #### Leadership Role
  - Led the DevOps team in planning tasks, resources, and timelines
  - Mentored team members, aiding in their rapid skill enhancement and helping them become proficient DevOps engineers, who are content in their new roles
  - Worked closely with over five development teams
  - Managed 2 Kubernetes dev/test clusters with loops for the entire development stack
  - Maintained 5 production Kubernetes clusters for clients

 #### Comprehensive Rollout Rework

  - Undertook a complete overhaul of the rollout using GitLab CI + Helm for the entire product stack
  - Developed and implemented a corporate methodology for a fully automated pipeline (using GitLab CI/CD) for project implementation and maintenance, which included:

- - ##### Infrastructure as Code
+##### Infrastructure as Code
    - Preparation of OS images (using HashiCorp Packer)
    - Creation/modification of virtual machines (using HashiCorp Terraform, Cloud-init)
    - Kubernetes installation (using Kubespray, Kubeadm, etc.)